Skip to main content

 The VM is now registered in SmolVM’s state database but not yet running.

-Start the VM to boot the guest operating system:
+Start the sandbox to boot the guest operating system:

 from smolvm import SmolVM